Global Industry Analysis (2017 – 2020) – Growth Trends and Market Forecast (2021 – 2025)

 Pneumococcal diseases remain a substantial cause of death amongst adults and children.
-It causes 5,00,000 annual deaths of adults above 70 years and 3,20,000 annual deaths of children below five years of age.
-According to the World Health Organization (WHO), national introduction of Pneumococcal Conjugate Vaccine (PCV) in infant routine immunization across 42 countries – including large ones like India, China, and Indonesia – will trigger an increase of demand in excess of 60 million doses over the next ten years.
+They are a cause of 5,00,000 annual deaths amongst adults above 70 years of age and 3,20,000 annual deaths of children below five years of age.
+According to the World Health Organization (WHO), as of 2019, 152 countries have fully or partially introduced pneumococcal conjugate vaccine (PCV) immunization in infant routine immunization.
+Furthermore, addition of PCV in routine infant immunization by 42 countries, including large ones like India, China, and Indonesia, will trigger an increase of demand in excess of 60 million doses over the next ten years.

 WHO report suggests that high interest in Human Papilloma Virus (HPV) vaccination programmes by countries across all income groups has led to a sharp increase in demand in the past few years.
 Report estimates that the HPV vaccines segment was worth 82.5 Mn in 2020.